Being compassionate and caring is at the heart of what we do.

 Person Specification

-To apply, please send your CV and cover letter to
+To apply, please send your completed application form and CV to:

 peopleandculture@rochdalemind.org.uk